Kings, presidents and celebrities have journeyed on this five-star hotel on wheels, renowned for its unparalleled service

 Set aside: up to 7 days

 Tour Southeast Asia in style.
 Catch The Eastern and Oriental Express, which takes you from Singapore to Bangkok via the picturesque island of Penang.
 The Eastern and Oriental Express offers first class facilities with refined touches.
-The Observation Deck is splendid for watching the landscape as they train meanders past buffalos and rice paddies.
+The Observation Deck is splendid for watching the landscape as the train meanders past buffaloes and rice paddies.

 Set aside: 3 days

 The Venice Simplon-Orient Express is synonymous with luxury travel.
 After halting service briefly in 1970s, the carriages were lovingly restored to their former glory and relaunched in 1982, so a new generation of travellers could experience train travel at its best.
 Guests travelling through the beautiful European cities of Budapest, Istanbul, London, Paris, Prague, Venice and Vienna can now dine in one of three restaurants, relax in the glamorous carriages and expect steward service 24 hours a day.
-Iconic, indulgent and very romantic, this is one of our favourites.
+Iconic, indulgent and very romantic.

 Set aside: up to 6 days